itzomen/C-mini-projects/README.md

 # words_occurrencesv3
 //creates dynamic array to read 1 million+ words

-I want to create a dynamic array so that it will be able to read approximately one million+ words but i'm having issues doing that.
+I created a dynamic array so that it will be able to read approximately one million+ words.

 The limited number of words it can read now is approximately 40000 using stack allocation.